4ndr0666/autojdownload/README.md

 5. The script will generate crawljob files in the `jdownloader-watch` directory.

 6. Import the generated crawljob files into JDownloader to start downloading the files.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.